Skip to main content

 Chargeback without Gateway

 Enables organizations to track and allocate costs associated with Kafka topics.
-Chargeback for storage and partitions does not require Gateway.
-It collects metrics directly from Console’s metadata indexer which queries topic and partition information from your clusters:
+Does not require Gateway.
+Chargeback collects metrics directly from Console’s metadata indexer which queries topic, partition and storage information from your Kafka clusters.

 MetricDescription

-Chargeback for storage and partitions graph You can:
+Chargeback for overall cost by cluster graph You can:

-• Cost tracking: calculate dollar costs for storage and partitions per cluster
+• Cost tracking: calculate costs (in USD) for storage and partitions

-• Multiple views: view overall costs, storage-only costs or partition-only costs
+• Multiple views: view overall costs, storage costs and partition costs

-• Percentage attribution: see each cluster’s contribution as a percentage of total costs per view
+• Percentage attribution: see the percentage of total costs per item